 And, here’s my Facebook account.

-But, the profile picture is just the start.
+Your profile picture is just the start.
 You want to cultivate a consistent image with your brand’s voice, imagery, colors and overall outlook.

 Here are four specific aspects, courtesy of Stephanie Schwab, that you can ponder, when for deciding on your social media brand voice.